syedsaqib2457/php-hash/readme.md

 Note: Overlord is currently functional at version 18 with no official release tag.

 The first official release will be at version 19 when process auto-scaling, IPv6, proxy request logging, public-facing DNS, reverse proxies and system monitoring features are completed.
+It will likely require new installations and server deployments if upgrading from version 18 to version 19.

 ## Installation